GeorgeHoneywood/final-year-project/diary.md

 Fixed bug with inconsistent behaviour with dynamic mode and blob mode -- turned out to be due to HTTP range requests including the last requested byte, i.e. `Range: bytes=0-10` will return 11 bytes, whereas `slice(0, 10)` will return 10 bytes.
 Fixed another bug in the handling of files with debug info.

 Made it so that the service worker takes control on the first page load.
 Before it was only "controlling" the page after a refresh.
-This meant that tiles were not downloaded or cached until a reload occured, which is unexpected behaviour.
+This meant that tiles were not cached until a reload occurred, which is unexpected behaviour.
 Also set up proper resource precaching, to ensure we get all files we need.

 ### Week 27 (2023-03-20)

+Fixed "installing" PWA on Android -- before it would add a shortcut to the homescreen, but not add the icon to the app drawer.
+This was due to providing an SVG icon in the webmanifest, when a PNG was required.